Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 3 steps to open a bank account online

 How soon you’re approved or denied for the new account can depend on the bank, whether you’re a new or existing customer and if you have all your documentation in a row.
+Also keep in mind that while there are kid and teen bank accounts, you’ll need to be at least 18 years old to open an account on your own.

-Step 1: Choose your account
+Step 1: Choose your new account

 Some of the most common types of bank accounts are checking, savings, money market and certificates of deposit (CDs) — each with their own uses and place.
+You might also consider more specialized options, like a custodial account for a minor, or a cash management account if you want checking and savings features in one.

 Step 2: Gather your documents and apply

 Depending on the type of account, you might need photocopies of some documents, like your government-issued ID which can be typically be a driver’s license or passport.
+With your documents and information ready, visit the bank’s website or app to apply.

 Step 3: Fund the account and start using it